Oscar Draguicevich

 Oscar Draguicevich II (born August 19, 1969) is an American retired soccer player who spent three seasons in Major League Soccer.
 He also played in the American Professional Soccer League, Continental Indoor Soccer League, National Professional Soccer League and the German third division.
 He was a member of the United States U-20 national team at the 1989 FIFA World Youth Championship.

 Youth

 Draguicevich attended the University of North Texas.
-In 1989, he was an unused substitute on the U.S. U-20 national team which placed fourth at the 1989 FIFA World Youth Championship.
-He later earned three caps with the U.S. national futsal team between 1996 and 1999.
+In 1989, he was a member of the U.S. U-20 national team which placed fourth at the 1989 FIFA World Youth Championship.
+He later earned three caps with the U.S. national futsal team between 1996 and 1999 representing the US national futsal team.
 He was a member of the U.S. team which competed at the 1996 FIFA Futsal World Cup.
-During college, Draguicevich also served as a locker room attendant for the Dallas Sidekicks during the 1986-1987 season.
+During high school, Draguicevich also served as a locker room attendant for the Dallas Sidekicks during the 1986–1987 season.